7 Reasons You Should Adopt a Shelter Cat April 30 2021, 0 Comments

 5. You can help bust myths.

 Surprisingly, there are a lot of myths surrounding many adult cats in shelters.
 Some people believed they're "damaged goods" who might be feral, or broken in some way.
-The truth is the vast majority of animals that end up in the shelter is that they're healthy and well-adjusted.
+The truth is the vast majority of animals that end up in the shelter is that they're healthy and well-adjusted, often surrendered by their previous owners.
 They just need to find the right homes to truly flourish.

 When you adopt a shelter kitty, you can encourage others to do the same and discuss your positive experiences to help debunk some adoption myths.